putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 But he did it knowing the consequences of rash acts by anyone in the squad -- even a lieutenant -- firing without discipline.
 He’d learned that lesson years ago while trying to recover some missing droids.
 He saw an eager young squad leader order fire on a pair of homesteaders.
 They'd been petulant, sure.
 Even as he stood there, watching acrid smoke billowing from the homesteader's house, their burned skeletons near the doorway, he realized that the mission had failed.
 The mission was *the droids*.
 Deciding not to fire could be more important than knowing when to fire.

-Still, a thought was in his head, and he could not clear it out.
-It pushed everything else aside.
-Something *was* out there.
+Still, he had a feeling that pushed everything else aside.
+His gut told him something *was* out there.
+He could somehow sense it, like a notion carried on the breeze.
+His intuition was wrong often enough, but it had always kept him alive.

 The squad leader approached the lieutenant and stood at attention.
 The lieutenant did not acknowledge or even rise from his seated position.
 A blanket was wrapped around his upper body.
 The pure white of his boots and legs was flecked with mud and bits of forest debris.
+For a moment he considered pointing this out.
+The officer seemed unlikely to care.
 He was staring upward at the Death Star, a faint glow in the sky among the golden hues of the fast-fading light, looking more like a moon than a space station.
 He did not break his gaze.

 “Sir, the camp is set, sir,” he told the lieutenant.